ElfIncredible/Breast-Cancer-Classification---ML-Prediction/README.md

 - Print the prediction and provide an interpretation of whether the cancer is malignant or benign based on the model's output.

 ### Saving the trained model
+- Save and load a trained logistic regression model and scaler using pickle.
+- Use the loaded model and scaler to make a prediction on new input data, standardizing the data before prediction,
+- Print whether the cancer is malignant or benign based on the result.
+Saving the model also helps in developing APIs and/or web-apps